Bay Area women recall visit to respite center in Texas

-SAN FRANCISCO (KGO) --After they are reunited and leave a detention center, most of the families who have crossed the U.S. Mexico spend a very short time at a respite center.
-There, they wait for a relative or a sponsor in the U.S. to house them while they go through the legal process of trying to stay in this country.
+SAN FRANCISCO (KGO) --Although 711 migrant children are still separated from their families in government shelters, 1,800 other children have been reunited with their parents or their sponsors.
+President Donald Trump's administration calls this a success.
+Following those reunions, most families go to a respite center as their cases are reviewed and continued.
+ABC7's Lyanne Melendez spoke with local volunteers at one of those centers.

-Lia Turk and Lilian Pena are volunteers from the Bay Area who just arrived from McAllen, Texas after spending nearly a week at the Catholic Charities Respite Center.
+Lia Turk and Lilian Pena's destination was the Catholic Charities Respite Center in McAllen, Texas.
+It was a journey that they will never forget.

-Reflecting on the Crisis at the Border: Different points of view
+RELATED: Reflecting on the Crisis at the Border: Different points of view

-"The overwhelming emotion of people saying ah, ah we're going to get a shower," said Pena.
+"They were just so grateful for even getting a shower.
+Many hadn't showered in days or weeks," said Pena.

 Hundreds of people a day go through the respite center.
-There they are fed and besides having that shower, they sleep in a proper bed.
+There they are fed and besides having that shower, they sleep in mats on the floor.

-"These are all people seeking a safe haven for their family, that's all they want.
-They are not criminals, said Turk who is a member of a San Mateo group called the "McAllen 12" which recently accompanied Congresswoman Jackie Speier to McAllen where they donated goods to people inside a detention center.
+"Their wish for a better life for their kids, especially, it's all about the kids in most cases, any parent wants that," said Turk, who is a member of a San Mateo group called the "McAllen 12" which recently accompanied Congresswoman Jackie Speier, D-Calif., to McAllen where they donated goods to people inside a detention center.

 She explained that when they leave there, they must wear an ankle bracelet which acts as a tracking device.

-A Guard's Perspective: Crisis at the Border with Cheryl Jennings
+RELATED: A Guard's Perspective: Crisis at the Border with Cheryl Jennings

 "They are really dehumanizing because they are battery-run and the have to be recharged every 12 hours for the whole time until their court date," explained Turk.